kirbyfrugia/c64eeprom/README.md

 # c64eeprom

+With this code and the related hardware changes, you can write assembly on the C64 using Turbo Macro Pro and send the assembled code via rs232 to an arduino-based eeprom programmer that you build yourself.
+The programmer then writes the bytes at the location you specify directly to the eeprom.
+Check out this [Youtube video](https://youtu.be/HGbG21RBjN8) if you want a full overview, including a walkthrough of the code.

 Motivation: I'm building one of Ben Eater's [6502 computers](https://www.youtube.com/watch?v=LnzuMJLZRdU).
 I was waiting on some parts and decided to build one of his [eeprom programmers](https://github.com/beneater/eeprom-programmer).
 Instead of doing it stock, I decided to add some enhancements as part of my learning exercise.

 ![eeprom programmer](images/my-eeprom-programmer.png)